Martiless/nondairy-godmother/README.md

 ## Acknowledgements:
 * I would like to thank Brian O’Hare for being my mentor for this project.
+* I would like to thank Ed from student support who helped me to solve my issue with the CSS not loading on the live site.
+* I would like to thank the Slack community for all their support and encouragement during this and all my projects.

 ***
 [Back to top](#Non-dairy-Godmother)